 Real estate transfer tax.
-The fee that is paid to counties to record a change in real estate ownership will be eliminated for most transactions.
 Some cities and towns charge a tax similar to a sales tax on the purchase of real estate.
-Each real estate transfer tax and fee bill is reduced by \$25 for every \$20,000 of the sales price and increases by \$25 per \$20,000 of the sales price each year thereafter.
+Each real estate transfer tax is reduced by \$25 for every \$20,000 of the sales price and increases by \$25 per \$20,000 of the sales price each year thereafter.

 Exceptions to the tax and fee cuts.
-The proposal allows governments to give taxpayers the option to refuse each tax and fee cut and allows three additional options to lower, cancel, or delay the cuts.
+The proposal allows governments to give each taxpayer the option to refuse each tax and fee cut and allows three additional options to lower, cancel, or delay the cuts.
 The first option allows voters to reduce or cancel future cuts for up to two years.
 The second option allows governments to reduce property taxes on real estate by \$5, rather than by \$25, if the government receives more than half of its revenue from real estate property taxes.
 The third option allows a government to postpone any part of the tax and fee cuts when its total revenue increases by less than inflation.
 A government must refund double the amount of the reduced tax and fee cuts if the conditions required by the options are violated.